splatlab/squeakr/README.md

 squeakr-count creates a files with the extension ".ser" which is the k-mer representation.

+`lognumslots.sh` script can be used to estimate the `log of number of slots in the CQF` argument.
+The script takes as input the path to the output file of 'ntCard' (https://github.com/bcgsc/ntCard).
+It then calculates log of the number of slots needed by Squeakr to count k-mers.

 ```bash
  $ make squeakr-query
  $ ./squeakr-query -f test.fastq.ser -k 28 -n 1000 -r 0